shinya-tkhs/flutter_provider/README.md

-# flutter_bloc
+# flutter_provider

-A new Flutter application.
+A new Flutter project to show Provider samples.

 ## Getting Started